neiljp/zulip/contrib_bots/bots/commute/readme.md

     @commute origins=Chicago,IL,USA destinations=New+York,NY,USA language=fr
     </code></pre>

-Please note:
+## Notes

-    Fare information can be derived, though is solely dependent on the availability of the information released by public transport operators.
+* Fare information can be derived, though is solely dependent on the availability of the information released by public transport operators.

-    Duration in traffic can only be derived if a departure time is set.
+* Duration in traffic can only be derived if a departure time is set.

-    If a location has spaces in its name, please use a + symbol in the place of the space/s.
+* If a location has spaces in its name, please use a + symbol in the place of the space/s.

-    A departure time and a arrival time can not be inputted at the same time No spaces within addresses.
+* A departure time and a arrival time can not be inputted at the same time

+* No spaces within addresses.

-    Departure times and arrival times must be in the UTC timezone, you can use the timezone bot.
+* Departure times and arrival times must be in the UTC timezone, you can use the timezone bot.